Shrimp Melt

 Instructions

-- 2In a medium bowl, whisk together the mayonnaise, lemon juice, Worcestershire, Old Bay, celery, shallot, and capers.
-Add the shrimp and mix until evenly distributed.
+- 2In a medium bowl, whisk together the mayonnaise, lemon juice, Worcestershire sauce, and Old Bay seasoning until combined.
+Fold in the celery, shallot, and capers until evenly distributed.

-- 3Place the bread on a sheet pan and broil until lightly toasted, about 2 minutes.
-Flip and toast for another 2 minutes.
+- 4Place the sourdough bread slices on a sheet pan and broil under high heat for 2–3 minutes until lightly golden, watching carefully.
+Flip each slice and broil for another 2 minutes until toasted on the second side.

 Nutrition — Per Serving